Mr. Iglesias: Development

 On April 26, 2018, Netflix announced that it had given the production a series order for a first season consisting of ten episodes.
 Executive producers were set to include Gabriel Iglesias and Kevin Hench.
 On August 17, 2018, it was announced that Joe Meloche and Ron DeBlasio were joining the series as executive producers and that Peter Murietta, Luisa Leschin, and Sam Sklavar would serve as co-executive producers.
-On April 24, 2019, it was announced the series will premiere on June 21, 2019.
+On April 24, 2019, it was announced the series would premiere on June 21, 2019.
 On August 8, 2019, Netflix renewed the series for a second season of 12 episodes with the first part premiering on June 17, 2020.
 The second part of the second season premiered on December 8, 2020.
 On July 2, 2021, Netflix canceled the series after two seasons when Gabriel contracted COVID-19.

 Casting

 Alongside the initial series order announcement, it was confirmed that Gabriel Iglesias would star in the series.
 On August 17, 2018, it was announced that Jacob Vargas, Maggie Geha, and Cree Cicchino had been cast as series regulars.
 In September 2018, it was reported that Richard Gant and Sherri Shepherd had been cast in main roles and that Tucker Albrizzi would appear in a recurring capacity.
 In October 2018, it was announced that Fabrizio Guido had joined the cast in a series regular role and that Megyn Price and Coy Stewart had been cast as recurring characters.
 On September 6, 2019, Tucker Albrizzi was promoted to be a series regular for the second season.